emilkarlen/exactly/README.rst

 "PASS" means that the two assertions were satisfied.

 This test assumes that
  * the system under test - the `addressbook` program - is is found in the same directory as the test case file
  * the file "an-address-book.txt" (that is referenced from the test case) is found in the same directory as the test case file

-The `home` instruction can be used to change where Exactly looks for files referenced from the test case.
+The ``home`` instruction can be used to change the directory where Exactly looks for files referenced from the test case.

 Using shell commands